Skip to Content

 More time?

-If you have more time to spare, it’s not far from Chester to the cool northern cities of Liverpool (45 minutes) and Manchester (1 hour 10 minutes), both known for their industrial heritage, music scene, nightlife and famous football clubs.
-Or if you’re finishing the trip back in Cardiff, you can catch the train along the south coast of Wales to visit the pretty Pembrokeshire seaside towns of Tenby, Saundersfoot and Manorbier (2–3 hours).
+If you have more time to spare, it’s not far from Chester to the cool northern cities of Liverpool (45 minutes) and Manchester (1 hour 10 minutes), which are both known for their industrial heritage, music scene, nightlife and famous football clubs.

 The Royal Albert Docks Liverpool

-Liverpool’s Royal Albert Docks
+Liverpool’s Royal Albert Dock

 How much does it cost?

 When you’re planning a Wales rail trip, you can either book individual tickets or get a railpass, which can be a better deal if you’re under 28/over 60, want more flexibility or are booking late.
-Here’s how the prices break down for the two different options on this route.
+Here’s how prices break down for the two different options on this route.

 Individual tickets

 Ticket prices depend on how early you book and if you’re booking a specific train or want to be flexible.
 There are three main fare categories: Advance, Off-Peak or Anytime.
 Advance are cheapest and can be booked 8–12 weeks in advance, but are non-transferable so you’re tied to a specific train.
 Off-Peak services are valid on any train outside weekday peak hours.
-And Anytime are the most expensive but can be bought on the day and used on any train.
+And Anytime are most expensive but can be bought on the day and used on any train.

 Black and white buildings in The Rows

-Using the cheapest Advance fares, the cost of trains on this route starts at £139 per person:
+Using the cheapest Advance fares, the cost of trains on this route starts at £145 per person:

-• Cardiff > Shrewsbury: from £17
+• Cardiff > Shrewsbury: from £23.80

-• Shrewsbury > Aberystwyth: from £9
+• Shrewsbury > Aberystwyth: from £9.50

-• Aberystwyth > Harlech: from £17
+• Aberystwyth > Harlech: from £18.60

-• Harlech > Llandudno: from £13.40 (plus £40 for the Ffestiniog Railway)
+• Harlech > Llandudno: from £13.70 (plus £44 for the Ffestiniog Railway)

-• Llandudno > Chester: from £19.90
+• Llandudno > Chester: from £7.60

-• Chester > Cardiff: from £22.50
+• Chester > Cardiff: from £27.50

 Harlech beach in North Wales